Rachel Morrison

-Rachel Morrison (born April 27, 1978) is an American cinematographer and director.

-For her work on Mudbound (2017), Morrison became the first woman to be nominated for an Academy Award for Best Cinematography.
+Rachel Morrison, ASC (born April 27, 1978) is an American cinematographer and director of film and television.
+As a cinematographer, she is known for her work with directors Rick Famuyiwa, Ryan Coogler, Dee Rees, and Joe Berlinger.
+For her work on Rees' Mudbound (2017), Morrison became the first woman to be nominated for an Academy Award for Best Cinematography.

-Morrison also made her feature film directorial debut with the biographical sports drama The Fire Inside (2024).
+Morrison made her feature film directorial debut with the biographical sports drama The Fire Inside (2024), a biopic of boxer Claressa Shields.

 Early life

 Morrison grew up in a Jewish family in Cambridge, Massachusetts, and graduated from Concord Academy in 1996.

 She took up photography at a young age, and attended New York University, where she completed a double major in film and photography because she was unable to choose between the two; by the end of her degree, she had decided to concentrate on cinematography.
 She then attended the AFI Conservatory's graduate cinematography program and graduated with a Master of Fine Arts in 2006.
+In 2018, Morrison was awarded with the 28th Franklin J. Schaffner Alumni Medal awarded to alumni of the AFI Conservatory.